Image

 Law conversion courses

-A law conversion course, such as a GDL or PgDL, is suitable for UK and overseas applicants with a degree in any subject (including those with a non-UK law degree), wishing to take their first steps in UK law at post-graduate level.
+A law conversion course, such as a GDL or PgDL, is suitable for UK and overseas applicants with a degree in any subject (including those with a non-UK law degree), and will provide the knowledge and skills needed to bring non-law graduates up to the same standard as law graduates before progressing to the next stage of the qualification journey.

-There are a variety of law conversion courses on offer from those at post-graduate diploma level to Masters.
+There are a variety of law conversion courses on offer from those at post-graduate diploma level to Master's.
 Some may include some SQE preparation, while others do not.

 Course outcome